Ha-Duong-88/Mission-to-Mars/README.md

 The objective of this project is to extract the most recently published article's title and summary by finding the HTML components on the NASA news website.

 This reciprocity presents a web application on Mars data including live data from NASA, Jet Propulsion Laboratory, GalaxyFacts.com, and the Astrogeology Science Center.
 Using DevTools to inspect, Splinter to automate the web browser, BeautifulSoup to parse and extract HTML data, MongoDB to hold the scraped data, and Flask to present, the delivered web application includes different types of data including live text, tables, and images that can be updated with a click of a button.
 The Flask application also includes Bootstap components for styling and appearance.

+## Steps:
+1) Created scraping code in Jupyter Notebook using BeautifulSoup to test the code as it was written.

+2) Then downloaded the Jupyter Notebook file (,ipynb) as a Python script.

+3) Jupyter Notebook file cannot automate the browser.
+Automation of the browser and the scraping functions requires Python to interact